 Experience the grandeur of travelling between Douglas and the south of the Island on a Victorian railway perfectly frozen in time.

-The Isle of Man Steam Railway is the longest narrow gauge steam line in Britain and was opened in 1874.
+The Isle of Man Steam Railway is the longest narrow gauge steam line in Britain that still uses its original locomotives and carriages.

 Originally the southern route, which is around 15 and a half miles long, was part of a much larger steam railway network which used to serve Peel in the west, Ramsey in the north and the small mining village of Foxdale.